 About the history of the Chienbäse Festival

-The current form of the festival owes its creation to Eugen Stutz, one of Liestal's master bakers.
-In 1924, he had decided to recreate what he envisioned as an "old" style of a parade.
-This involved using the sap-laden wood typically preferred by bakers (Chien) to construct large "brooms" (Bäse) which were then marched down through the town.
+The festival's current form owes its creation to Eugen Stutz, one of Liestal's master bakers.
+In 1924, he decided to recreate what he envisioned as an "old" style of the parade.
+This involved using the sap-laden wood typically preferred by bakers (Chien) to construct large "brooms" (Bäse), which were then marched down through the town.

 How to best enjoy Chienbäse in Liestal, Switzerland